pic

 @code_warntype foo() # type stable

 The second example establishes that type instability arises when closures are combined with reassignments of variables or arguments.
-This issue even persists when you reassign the same object to the variable, including trivial expressions such as x = x.
+This issue even emerges when the reassignment involves the same object, including trivial expressions such as x = x.
 The example also reveals that type annotating the redefined variable or the closure doesn't resolve the problem.

 function foo()